Feeling Cold Often: Root Causes and Support Strategies

 Improve Lymphatic System Function

 Circulation issues can contribute to feeling cold often (5, 6).
-According to a 2018 review published in the Annual Review of Fluid Mechanics, the lymphatic flow may support a healthy blood flow and circulation as well (19).
+According to a 2018 review published in the Annual Review of Fluid Mechanics, lymphatic flow may support healthy blood flow and circulation as well (19).
 To support your lymphatic flow with regular rebounding.
 I recommend using a rebounder for 5 to 15 minutes each day.

 I also recommend dry brushing for lymphatic flow.
 Get an organic, natural body brush.
 Use it on your body by brushing in a circular motion towards your heart before showering.
 Shower after dry brushing to remove dry skin and debris.
 You may learn more about dry brushing here.